5 Tools for Visual Thinking on Your iPad

 For a fresh look, change your paper background to darkprint, heavyweight or custom color in Settings -> Paper Type.
 Use black for chalkboard.

 If you use an Apple Pencil, try setting a separate finger action or double-tap in Settings -> Stylus.
-Choose from selection options, displaying the color wheel, showing the brushes menu and more... whatever makes you faster.
+Choose a quick selection gesture, displaying the color wheel, showing the brushes menu and more... whatever makes you faster.

 Maximize your sketching space by minimizing your menus.
 Swipe outward on any menu tab to minimize it, swipe outward again to hide them completely.
 Tap the tab in the upper corner to show them again, swipe inward again to bring them all the way back.